 Start small.
 Begin with people you trust and feel the safest in their company.
 You are likely to have good results, which will build your confidence.

-Choosing our inner truth cultivates a lasting sense of self that is independent of other people’s approval.
 Every time we choose what's best for us, we build our self-esteem stronger.

 My daughter’s simple question years ago required me to look at what motivated me.
 The query intrigued me: "If I was unrewarded by approval, would I be less motivated to share my ideas?"
 My answer was no. Thanks to her frankness, I saw that my desire for a reward—even if only approval—was limiting me from giving fully and freely.